progwi0/progwilinux/README.md

 ## 😃 How i can help?
 You can make programs for progwilinux!
 (Make it with 0 DEPENDENCIES!)
+Also you can give ideas!
+Just start a new discussion on https://progwilinux.flarum.cloud/!

 (i tested progwilinux in qemu)